Matt Tennyson

 History

-2009-10: Tennyson had a good freshman season with the WMU Broncos where the big offensive defenseman lead all freshmen in games played and was second in points by first year players.
+2009-10: Matt Tennyson had a good freshman season with the WMU Broncos where the big offensive defenseman lead all freshmen in games played and was second in points by first year players.
 He finished the season having scored two goals along with seven assists and a good minus one rating in 34 NCAA games.

 2010-11: The sophomore defender had an excellent offensive year at WMU where Tennyson led the defensemen in scoring, power play goals (seven) and scoring two game winning goals in the CCHA playoffs.
 He finished his second year having scored nine goals along with 12 assists and a good minus one rating in 42 NCAA games.